 Sales and Marketing Hubs in low tax jurisdictions; Singapore, Ireland, Switzerland etc. used for tax avoidance purposes.

-A Singapore Sling is a tax avoidance scheme in which a large multinational company sells products to a subsidiary owned by them in a jurisdiction with lower tax rates, which acts as a “marketing hub” and taking a huge bite of the overall profit.
+A Singapore Sling is a tax avoidance scheme in which a large multinational company sells products to a subsidiary owned by them in a jurisdiction with lower tax rates, which acts as a “marketing hub” and takes a huge bite of the overall profit.

 Similarly, a ‘double Irish with Dutch sandwich’ has allowed multinationals to establish a series of companies in both Ireland and the Netherlands to reduce taxes.
 These structures usually have an Irish sales and marketing HQ, an IP owner in a low or no tax jurisdiction and local sales companies setup as (or converted into) “commissionaires”.